 wouldn't it?"
 Joe's big arm went out to encircle her shoulders.
-"Casino," he said, "I'm glad you told me this.
+"Casino," he said, "Im glad you told me this.
 I been waitin', hopin' you would talk about yourself without me havin' to ask.
 But you didn't kill your father."
 She twitched convulsively under his grasp.
 "But I did!
 He fell down, and I tried to bring him to, but I couldn't!"
 "No," he insisted, in the same quiet way.
-"You couldn't have killed him, because he was found drowned just because he was found drowned just the other day, in the Bay.
+"You couldn't have killed him, bccause he was found drowned just because he was found drowned just the other day, in the Bay.
 I got a friend there in Frisco; before we left I told him to ask around about a girl named Casino.
 I wanted to find out about you-not because I was pokin' into your business, but I thought maybe I could help you.
-And yesterday mornin' I got a letter from him, tellin' me who your father was, and how he'd been fished out o' the Bay, dead.
+And yesterday mornin' I got a letter from him, tellin' me who your father was, and how he'd been fished out o' the Bay, now he'd been fished out o' the Bay, dead.
 So you see you couldn't of killed him, because he was seen walkin' around after we left Frisco."

-She was shelring her head on if the

-She was shaking her head as if she buldn't understand his words.
+She was shaking her head as if she couldn't understand his words.
 "Pa dead!" she whispered.
 "And I didn't kill him!
 Why-why, it's like bein' born all over!
 Then I can stay here?"
+"Yee, if you want to Because no-

-"Yes, if you want to.
-Because no-body but you and me knows about the fight you had with him.'
+'Yes, if you want to.
+Because nobody but you and me knows about the fight you had with him."
+"Nobody-" "Casino!"
+Doc's voic

-"Nobody- "Casino!"
 Doc's voice was sharp from the bedroom.